petrakh/bookmark_manager_2/README.md

 ```
 As a Makers student
-So that I can keep track of so many links I get from Dan
+So that I can keep track of all the links I get from Dan
 I want a bookmark manager that shows a list of links

 As a Makers student
-So that I can keep track of new links I get
+So that I can keep track of new webpages
-I want to add it to the bookmark manager's list of links
+I want to add them to the bookmark manager's list of links

 As a Makers student
 So that I know what topic a link refers to
-I want to add a tag to links in bookmark manager
+I want to be able to add a tag to a link

 As a Makers student
 So that I can see links related to a topic